0x340/assets/README.md

-# Roblox Lua Script Resources
+# Lua Script Resources

-> A collection of useful resources, templates, and examples for scripting in Roblox using Lua.
+> A collection of useful resources, templates, UIs, and examples for scripting in Roblox using Lua.

 ## Table of Contents